 Computing is an integral part of contemporary life.
-Computer science encompasses the study of computing technology, theory, and applications in all contexts, including mobile computing, desktop computing, robotics and autonomous vehicles, and the Internet.
+Computer science encompasses the study of computing technology, theory, and applications in all contexts, including mobile computing, modeling, robotics and autonomous vehicles, and the internet.
 The Computer Science Program at Bard offers courses tailored to the interests of students from across the College.
 The program focuses on the fundamental ideas of computer science and introduces students to multiple programming languages and paradigms.
 It offers broad coverage of theoretical, applied, and systems-oriented topics.
-Most courses include hands-on projects so students can learn by building and participate in research projects in laboratories devoted to cognition, robotics, and symbolic computation.
+Most courses include hands-on projects so that students can learn by building, and by participating in research projects in laboratories devoted to cognition, computational biology, robotics, and symbolic computation.

-Before Moderation, a student in the Computer Science Program should complete or be enrolled in Computer Science 143, 145, and 201, as well as Mathematics 141 (or the equivalents).
-Students are expected to follow standard divisional procedures for Moderation and to fulfill the collegewide distribution and First-Year Seminar requirements.
-To graduate, a student in the program must take Computer Science 301, 305, and 312; one systems course such as 326, 327, or 360; at least two other computer science courses, one numbered above 201 and the other numbered 300 or above; and complete a Senior Project.
+Before Moderation, a student in the Computer Science Program should complete or be enrolled in Computer Science 141, 145, and 201, as well as Mathematics 141 (or the equivalents).
+Students are expected to follow standard divisional procedures for Moderation and to fulfill the college-wide distribution and First-Year Seminar requirements.
+To graduate, a student in the program must take Computer Science 301, 305, a statistics course such as 275; one systems course such as 226, 326, 327; at least two other computer science courses, one numbered above 201 and the other numbered 300 or above; and complete a Senior Project.

 Recent Senior Projects in Computer Science

 - “Agent-Based Model of Cavitation in Spinal Cord Injury”

 - “Credit-Risk Analysis in Peer-to-Peer Lending Dataset: Lending Club”

 - “Geometric Correction for a Spherical Mirror Projection on a Nonplanar Surface”

 - “Self-Driving Cars: Exploring the Potential of Using Convolutional Neural Network to Overcome Road Variation”